 - Review TB status.
 Draw Quantiferon if status unknown.

-- Schedule appointments to be seen each week by Bethel provider through 41 weeks.
+- Schedule appointments to be seen each week by Bethel provider through

+41 weeks.

 - Complete Prematernal Home/Medical Clearance paperwork.

 - Ask about any symptoms of:

 - Rupture of membranes.

 - Preeclampsia.

 - Labor.

 - Itching.

-but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
+This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
 Approved by MSEC 7/6/21.
 Click here to see the supplemental resources for this protocol.

-If comments about this guideline, please contact Ellen_Hodges@ykhc.org.
+lick here to see the supplemental resources for this protocol.
+If comments about this guideline, please contact Ellen\Hodges@ykhc.org.